brodkewitz/brphoto-metadata-tools/README.md

 - There's currently no CLI interface
 - It assumes a Capture One session based folder structure, with original videos in Selects, and transcoded videos somewhere in Output.
-- It assumes output filenames have my current Apple Compressor preset suffix
+- It assumes output files have my current Apple Compressor preset naming

 I edit the script to hardcode the arguments and options that I need, run it, and then reset it in Git.